British UFO Research Association

 The British UFO Research Association or BUFORA is a UK organisation, formerly registered as "BUFORA Ltd", dedicated to investigating UFO phenomena in the British Isles.
-In 1997 the organisation was reported to have around 1,000 members.
+In 1997, the organisation was reported to have around 1,000 members.

 History

-In 1991, the book UFO Encyclopedia was compiled for the group by Major Sir Patrick Wall.
+In 1991, the book UFO Encyclopedia was compiled for the group by John Spencer, with a foreword by BUFORA president Major Sir Patrick Wall of the Royal Marines.

 Status

 BUFORA investigates over 400 cases a year, with the organisation reporting 95% of them as hoaxes.
-They run witness support groups for those who believe they have encountered extra terrestrials.
+They run witness support groups for those who believe they have encountered extraterrestrials.
 The organisation has held an annual conference at Sheffield Hallam University since 1987 and hold meetings across the country; with Rendlesham Forest being a frequent spot for gatherings.
 They have been outspoken critics of the UK government's Freedom of Information Act as it relates to UFOs.

 Controversy

 An entry in the UFO Encyclopedia, which was a sighting confirmed as genuine by BUFORA, was later found to be a hoax.
 The supposed contactee, who claimed to have seen a UFO hovering over the town of Warminster, admitted to the hoax in 1994.
 In 1995, the group were the only official UFO organisation to endorse a film, purportedly by the US government, showing an alien autopsy at Roswell.